 All over the country, neighbourhood forums are being created to produce plans that will shape the future of their communities for years to come.

 To produce a plan, a community first must set up a neighbourhood forum, subject to designation - formal approval - by the borough council.

-In addition to the Hampstead Neighbourhood Forum, Camden has designated eight other neighbourhood forums.
-These are in Highgate, Kentish Town, Fortune Green and West Hampstead, Somers Town, Dartmouth Park, Camley Street, Church Row/Perrins Walk, and Redington and Frognal.
+In addition to the Hampstead Neighbourhood Forum, Camden has designated eleven other neighbourhood forums.
+These are in Highgate, Kentish Town, Kilburn, Fortune Green and West Hampstead, Fitzrovia East, Mount Pleasant, Somers Town, Dartmouth Park, Camley Street, Church Row/Perrins Walk, and Redington and Frognal.